Skip to content

 Minimally Invasive Gynecologic Surgery

 The average day is 12 hours.
-Inpatient rounds before 7:30 a.m. operating room start two or three days of the week.
+Inpatient rounds are conducted before the OR start at 7:30 a.m., two or three days of the week.
 OR cases are mainly straight-stick laparoscopy or robotics.
-The remaining days are spent in the office with the minimally invasive gynecologic surgery faculty and fellows.
-This includes pre- and post-operative patients and consults.
+The remaining days are spent with minimally invasive gynecologic surgery faculty and fellows in the outpatient setting, consisting of pre-and post-operative patients and consults.
+Residents work one on one with faculty on laparoscopic skills using the trainer in the SIM Center and to prepare for the EMIGS test.

 Outpatient

 The average day is from 8 a.m. to 5 p.m.
-The resident will have weekly clinics including colposcopy, IUD/Nexplanon, acute needs and medical student sessions.
-On Mondays and Thursdays, the resident on this rotation will run ICC-intermediate care obstetrics.
-The Thursday session is supervised by department chair Dr. John Repke.
-This resident will also help triage acute phone call needs.
-On Wednesdays, this resident is the labor and delivery chief to allow the PGY-4 on obstetrics to have continuity clinic.
-There is time allowed on Friday for phone calls and catch-up.
+The resident will participate in weekly clinics including colposcopy, contraception, acute needs and medical student teaching clinics.
+On Tuesdays and Fridays, the resident on this rotation will lead ICC-intermediate care obstetrics clinics.
+On Wednesdays, the resident serves as the labor and delivery chief to allow the PGY-4 obstetrics resident to participate in continuity clinic.
+Friday assignments include time for phone calls and administrative tasks.

 Elective